-B. Police and Fireman's Pension Fund
+B. Police and Firefighters' Pension Fund

-The City contributes to a defined benefit plan, the Corbin Police and Fireman's Fund, which is a single-employer pension employee retirement system (PERS).
-Management has determined that the plan is not held in a trust and does not have the characteristics of a trust and therefore will still be accounted for under GASB 27.
+The City contributes to a defined benefit plan, the Corbin Police and Firefighters' Fund, which is a single-employer pension employee retirement system (PERS).
 It is the responsibility of the Corbin PERS to function as an investment and administrative agent for the City of Corbin with respect to the pension plan.
 The plan is included in the accompanying financial statements as a pension fund.